cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 We have identified two approaches for communicating the removal of a transaction from the mempool to the reactor.

-1. With a channel and an infinite loop in a gouroutine.
+1. With a channel and an infinite loop in a goroutine.
 - In `CListMempool`, introduce a new channel `txsRemoved` of type `chan types.TxKey` to notify the mempool reactor that a transaction was removed from the mempool.